Hair Fibers for Bald Spots

 Hair fibers are one of the most effective cosmetic tools for reducing the appearance of bald spots and thinning patches, provided some existing hair is present in the area.
 They work by attaching to remaining strands and building visual density around them, reducing the scalp-to-hair contrast that makes bald spots visible.

-For the majority of people experiencing early to moderate hair thinning, the thinning area retains enough hair for fibers to produce a natural-looking, convincing result within seconds of application.
+For the majority of people experiencing early to moderate hair thinning, the thinning area retains enough hair for fibers to produce a natural-looking result within seconds.
+Fiber weight and formula cleanliness both matter: plant-based cotton fibers free of synthetic additives are light enough to bond to even fine, miniaturised strands in thinning spots, and their short ingredient list ensures nothing in the formula works against effective bonding where it matters most.

 Frequently Asked Questions